-The iO is configured with 30 second pacing.
-The Prestige is set with 20 second pacing.
+The iO9 is configured with 30 second pacing.
+The Prestige and iO10 are set with 20 second pacing.
 This is a subtle, but notable difference between the 2 models.

 This means during a 2 minute cleaning cycle you have 4 x 30 second periods or 6 x 20 seconds, subject to the toothbrush being used.